delivervaluedaily/manifesto/README.md

 No!
 This is not about cutting corners, this is choosing the _smallest_ pieces of work you can complete in a day that provide value at the quality level you decide is appropriate.

 ## But...
-I won't be able to keep up by delivering every day
+I won't be able to keep up by delivering every day?

 - 🐌 Maintain velocity by aiming to complete only thin slices of features each day